HughMurrell/CoVmodel/README.md

 # CoVmodel

-## Simple SIR model for COVID-19 breakout from John Hopkins data
+## Simple SIR models for COVID-19 breakout

-In this repository we present a Julia notebook and a JavaScript app for simulating the COVID-19 breakout in South Africa using a simple SIR model and the case counts from John Hopkins data set.
+In this repository we present a Julia notebook and two JavaScript apps for simulating the COVID-19 breakout in South Africa and outher countries using a simple SIR model and the case counts open data sets.

 ### `SIRjulia`

-This directory contains a Jupyter notebook that uses `julia` and `QuadDIRECT` to perform discrete simulation and optimisation to fit a simple piecewise SIR model to John Hopkins case count data.
+This directory contains a Jupyter notebook that uses `julia` and the `Optim` package to perform discrete simulation and optimisation to fit a simple piecewise SIR model to John Hopkins case count data.
 The piecewise nature of the model allows the user to observe the effect of government interventions.

-### `SIRjs`
+### `SIRjh`

 This directory contains a javascript code for running discrete piecewise SIR simulations in the web browser.